FHantke/brave-browser-wiki/Security-and-privacy-model-for-rewards-auto-contribute.md

 * Compromise of a user’s device
 * Malicious extension/plugin might be able to read tokens from sqlite database the browser uses to store tokens if file level access is given to the extension/plugin, allowing potentially votes to be cast by said extension/plugin using user’s tokens.
 * MITM ( Upstream ISP level TLS compromise could leak payload which tells who a user is voting for )
-* We ensure this by configuring our CDN to neither log nor forward client address information on the anonymous confirmation endpoint.

 ### Protocol: